 We hope you enjoyed this dollop of the macabrely from DM du Jour.

-Like you, thousands of readers from around the world visit DM du Jour to savour our daily buffet of fanciful fictions and world poetry as well as our delectable degustations from beyond the grave.
+Like you, thousands of readers daily from around the world visit DM du Jour to savour our buffet du jour of fanciful fictions and world poetry as well as our delectable degustations from beyond the grave.
 If you weren’t already a connoisseur of haute lettres, you would not be reading this.
 Help us continue bringing you the finest in epicurean reading with a modest donation today.
-Every centime will make a world of difference to help sustain DM du Jour through the coming new year.
+Every centime will make a world of difference to help sustain DM du Jour through the remainder of 2017.

 The button below will take you to PayPal, where you can choose your contribution amount and donate securely (or use our e-mail address, firstname.lastname@example.org, to locate our alms page on paypal.com, listed as Danse Macabre – An Online Literary Magazine).
 PayPal accepts credit cards, e-checks, international payments, etc. A PayPal account is not required to donate, except for blessed recurring contributions.